-Christmas artisan markets take place in the Pipe Shop at the Shipyards in North Vancouver’s Lower Lonsdale District in November and December.
+Christmas artisan markets take place in the Pipe Shop at the Shipyards in North Vancouver’s Lower Lonsdale District in December.

 Artisan Markets in the Pipe Shop at Christmas

-Admission to the winter holiday artisan markets is free, but donations benefiting the North Shore Neighbourhood House are greatly appreciated.
+Admission to the winter holiday artisan markets is free, but donations benefiting the North Shore Women’s Centre are greatly appreciated.

 The Pipe Shop is a large restored heritage building that’s used for various community events.
 It can also be rented for private use.

-Shipyards Christmas Markets take place in the Pipe Shop on the weekends of November 30-December 1, December 7-8 and December 14-15.
+In 2019 the Shipyards Christmas Markets took place in the Pipe Shop on the weekends of November 30-December 1, December 7-8 and December 14-15.